AMDmi3/opening_hours.js/README.md

 ### Simple API

-This API is useful for one-shot checks, but for iteration over intervals you should use more effecient iterator API.
+This API is useful for one-shot checks, but for iteration over intervals you should use more effecient **Iterator API**.

 * ```javascript
   var is_open = oh.getState(date);